How Reflow Works

 Known Limitations

-- Line spacing is derived from existing content — may not match exactly
+- Line spacing is derived from existing content and may not be exact in every case

 Practical Recommendations